-Can you tell us a bit about who or what inspires you to work in the mental health field and some of the projects you’ve been involved with?
+Can you tell us a bit about what inspires you to work in the mental health field and some of the projects you’ve been involved with?

 What’s your favourite way to connect with nature?

-Who can access the Thriving at Work one-to-one sessions?
+Who can access the Thriving at Work programme?

 Individuals based in and around York, who are currently in employment and feel they are struggling with their mental health at work are eligible to access our one-to-one support.
 You don’t need to have a formal diagnosis, we’ll take a mentoring / coaching approach to help you explore what’s going on, what changes you’d like to make and how you can make them happen.

 Any small to medium sized business or charity based in and around York can access our ‘Inclusive Employers’ support programme.
 Here we’ll be looking to work with business owners and senior leaders who want to create more mentally healthy workplaces for all of their staff.
 We’ll help you to identify what your current strengths and priorities are, to set goals and work towards them with the overall aim of creating a workplace where everyone can thrive; something that is always good for business!

 This project is led by Better Connect and is part-funded by the EU European Social Fund and the Dept. of Work & Pensions.
 It is supported locally with match-funding provided by North Yorkshire County Council, City of York Council, East Riding of Yorkshire Council and HEY Smile Foundation.